 After graduating from Bristol University with a degree in Modern Languages (French and Italian), Anya joined the BBC Drama Department as a Trainee Assistant Floor Manager on EastEnders, followed by a number of period drama series.
 She then joined Zakiya & Associates, a film and TV PR company, where she worked on a wide variety of feature films and TV dramas and documentaries from unit publicity through to release.
-Projects and clients included Roald's Dahl's Danny The Champion of The World starring Jeremy Irons, The BFG, John Schelsinger's Madame Sousatzka starring Shirley MacLaine and Twiggy, Galahad of Everest with Brian Blessed for BBC TV, Jekyll & Hyde starring Michael Caine for ITV and Henry V starring Kenneth Branagh.
-During this time Anya attended the Cannes Film Festival on numerous occasions, was twice Head of Press for the San Sebastian Film Festival and for two years acted as personal publicist for Sir Ben Kingsley.
+Projects and clients included Roald's Dahl's Danny The Champion of The World starring Jeremy Irons, The BFG, John Schelsinger's Madame Sousatzka starring Shirley MacLaine, Galahad of Everest with Brian Blessed for BBC TV, Jekyll & Hyde starring Michael Caine for ITV and Henry V starring Kenneth Branagh.
+During this time Anya attended the Cannes Film Festival on numerous occasions, was twice Head of International Press for the San Sebastian Film Festival and for two years acted as personal publicist to Sir Ben Kingsley.

-Anya next joined Granada Television as Senior Publicist for such programmes as Prime Suspect 1 & 2 starring Helen Mirren, Maigret starring Michael Gambon, Fay Weldon's The Cloning of Joanna May starring Patricia Hodge, the documentary 35UP directed by Michael Apted, Jeeves and Wooster starring Hugh Laurie and Stephen Fry and two seasons of World in Action.
+Anya next joined Granada Television as Senior Publicist on such seminal programmes as Prime Suspect 1 & 2 starring Helen Mirren, Maigret starring Michael Gambon, Fay Weldon's The Cloning of Joanna May starring Patricia Hodge, the documentary 35UP directed by Michael Apted, Jeeves and Wooster starring Hugh Laurie and Stephen Fry and two seasons of World in Action.

 Anya and her assistant were unexpectedly poached by Carlton TV when they won the franchise from Thames TV.
 As Publicity Manager, Drama, she worked as part of the Press Office team responsible for the launch of Carlton TV, and on a wide variety of independent productions including Body & Soul starring Kristin Scott Thomas, A Woman's Guide to Adultery starring Sean Bean, Class Act starring Joanna Lumley, Frank Stubbs starring Timothy Spall, 99-1 starring Leslie Grantham, Bramwell starring Jemma Redgrave, The Turnaround starring Clive Owen and Beyond Reason starring Jennifer Ehle.
 She also worked with director Sam Mendes on Carlton's sponsorship of the Donmar Warehouse.